 2 Corinthians 10:5 We destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Christ,

+I must CHOOSE to live by the Truth, come to Him in complete humility and know that it’s possible only by God’s grace.
 I CHOOSE to break this cycle – I CHOOSE to show my children my faults and how I ask for forgiveness from God as well as from them.
 I CHOOSE to believe and teach the gospel (that God loves me unconditionally) and try my best to live it out in front of them daily.
 And I CHOOSE to believe that we (and especially our children) are all covered by God’s grace when we fail (1 Peter 4:8).
 I CHOOSE to allow God to parent through me.

 Then and only then, will I become a parent to be praised.